-- French Polynesia, Hungary, Portugal and Réunion are removed from England's travel corridor list and travellers from these locations are no longer exempt from the requirement to self-isolate for 14 days. - Sweden is added to the travel corridor list.
-Travellers from Sweden are exempt from the requirement to self-isolate for 14 days. - Passengers arriving in England from one of the travel corridor countries, or one of the 14 British overseas territories, who have not been to or stopped somewhere that is not in one of those countries or territories in the previous 14 days, will not have to self-isolate on arrival.
+- Effective 4am on 18 October: - Crete is added to England's travel corridor list and travellers from there are exempt from the requirement to self-isolate for 14 days. - Italy, San Marino and Vatican City are removed from England's travel corridor list.
+Travellers from these locations will have to self-isolate for 14 days on arrival. - Passengers arriving in England from one of the travel corridor countries, or one of the 14 British overseas territories, who have not been to or stopped somewhere that is not in one of those countries or territories in the previous 14 days, will not have to self-isolate on arrival.
 Ireland is also exempt, as part of the common travel area. - Scotland also exempts from quarantine travellers entering from a very similar list of countries (although travellers from Spain are not currently exempted) and from the British Overseas Territories. - Passengers of all nationalities arriving in the UK will have to self-isolate for 14 days and could be contacted regularly throughout this period to ensure compliance.
 Anyone failing to comply may face enforcement action.
 People should use personal transport, such as a car, to travel to their accommodation where possible.
 Once they arrive there, they should not leave their accommodation for 14 days. - A breach of self-isolation would be punishable with a £1000 fixed penalty notice in England, or potential prosecution and unlimited fine.
-The devolved administrations will set out their own enforcement approaches. - There are some exemptions to the quarantine requirement, including: - Road haulage and freight workers, to ensure the supply of goods is not impacted; - Anyone moving from within the Common Travel Area, covering Ireland, the Channel Islands and the Isle of Man; - Seasonal Agricultural Workers who will self-isolate on the property where they are working. - All registered health and care professionals must self-isolate when returning to England from a high-risk country.
+The devolved administrations will set out their own enforcement approaches. - There are some exemptions to the quarantine requirement, including:

+- Road haulage and freight workers, to ensure the supply of goods is not impacted; - Anyone moving from within the Common Travel Area, covering Ireland, the Channel Islands and the Isle of Man; - Seasonal Agricultural Workers who will self-isolate on the property where they are working. - All registered health and care professionals must self-isolate when returning to England from a high-risk country.
 The previous exemption, in place since the beginning of June, has been removed. - All arriving passengers will be required to complete and submit a contact locator form, including details of their self-isolation accommodation.
 If this does not meet the necessary requirements, they will have to self-isolate in facilities arranged by the government.
 Failure to complete the form is also punishable by a £100 fixed penalty notice. - Many UK visa application centres abroad have resumed operations